iharshadev/cse5331-p1/README.md

 #### write_lock()

 Retrieves all records present in the lock_table for an item.
 If item is read-locked by the same transaction, then the lock status is updated to a write-lock.
 If the item is unlocked beforehand, then the status is updated to write-locked directly.
 If the item is locked by another transaction, then wound_wait() is executed.

+> Implemented as a block of code.

 ```python
 def write_lock():